redstone-finance/redstone-node/docs/COMPILED_ORACLE_DOCS.md

 #### Add new asset

-Tokens config file, which is located in `src/config/tokens.json`, is used in RedStone web app and `redstone-api`.
-If you want your token to be accessible through `redstone-api` npm module you should add it to the config.
+Tokens config file, which is located in `src/config/tokens.json`, is used in the RedStone web app and `redstone-api`.
+If you want your token to be accessible through  the `redstone-api` npm module you should add it to the config.

 ##### How to add a token